Will The Sixers Make A Deal Before The Trade Deadline?

 Jrue Holiday (1%): Just don't see the Sixers parting with a point guard that Doug Collins believes is blossoming into one of the NBAs better PGs.
 At only 20 years old, and playing in the Rookie Challenge, there's almost no way the Sixers trade him.

 Timeout!
 Keen to redesign the overarching feel with my branding.
-Insights on the overall design of https://filthydirtyclean.com?
-Honestly an amazing office cleaning service in Miami when needed in the FLORIDA areas.
+Insights on the overall design of http://royalins.org?
+Honestly a skillful Turlock CA based renters insurance agency when needed in the CALIFORNIA areas.
 Value your vote.
 Appreciated!

 Jodie Meeks (7.5%): Although he likely doesn't have the same protection as Holiday, and though he's played well, Meeks just doesn't seem like a guy many teams are going to want to target, nor ask for as an additional player in a combo trade.
 His salary is low ($672,000) so he wouldn't bring much in return.
 Hes filling his role well here on the Sixers, so there's no reason to trade him.